 There are two major stages in overcoming social anxiety:

 This is the basis of what is known as CBT or Cognitive-Behavioral Therapy in psychology.
 I personally went through CBT for a year and a half with little progress, and then made more progress in a matter of weeks by researching psychology and self-development and applying what I learned on my own.
-The strategies presented here are a summary of what I learned, and in my experience will facilitate more rapid recovery than standard therapy.
+The strategies presented here are a summary of what I learned, and in my experience will help you facilitate more rapid recovery.

 I found that this was actually the easier of the two stages.
-By delving into numerous self-development products, I was quickly able to adapt new mindsets and beliefs, and in a matter of weeks, I went from being massively depressed to the happiest I had ever been in my life.
+By delving into numerous self-development products and content, I was quickly able to adapt new mindsets and beliefs, and in a matter of weeks, I went from being massively depressed to the happiest I had ever been in my life.

 First, by looking for evidence that either proves or disproves it, you will most likely find more evidence disproving the thought.
 For example, if a group of people at another table is laughing and occasionally looking over at you, unless you explicitly hear them say something negative about you, then you are just projecting your mental state onto the situation, and the thought has no proof to stand on.

 Taking this a step further, you can offer explanations to counter a negative thought.
-A great point to keep in mind is that although degrees of self-consciousness may vary, everyone is self-conscious to some extent, meaning that everyone is more worried about how they appear than how others appear.
-Understanding this principle will help you to realize that people are probably not judging you as much as you think they are.
+A great point to keep in mind is that although degrees of self-consciousness may vary, everyone is self-conscious to some extent, meaning that everyone is more worried about how they appear to others than how others appear to them.
+Understanding this principle will help you to realize that people are not judging you as much as you think they are.

 Another empowering realization is that someone’s opinions and judgments are a reflection of their own perceptions and values.
 Most people have at least slightly different opinions of someone or something, proving that they are not universally true.
 What’s ugly to one person might be beautiful to another.